Clyde Thompson

-In 1936 Thompson was transferred to a special unit known as Little Alcatraz reserved for the most dangerous convicts.
+In 1936, Thompson was transferred to a special unit known as Little Alcatraz reserved for the most dangerous convicts.
 This unit was housed at the Eastham Farm in Houston County, Texas.
 Thompson and others took part in an escape attempt on October 3, 1937, resulting in the deaths of inmates Austin Avers, Forrest Gibson and Roy Thornton.
 Thornton was the husband of Bonnie Parker who was still legally married to him when she and Clyde Barrow were killed on May 23, 1934.

 Thompson was later falsely accused of killing yet another inmate.
 That’s when prison officials called him “The Meanest Man in Texas” in a radio broadcast and the prison chaplain said he was “a man without a soul.”
 This may have been ploy to finally land Thompson a seat in the electric chair.
 But failing to gain evidence to charge him with this murder, it was determined to place Thompson in the old morgue outside of death row that included only six concrete slabs where coffins had been placed.

 After some months in the morgue, Thompson was given a Bible to read.
 He initially probed in the book to prove that people who believed it were fools.
 Failing at that, he later came to believe the Bible and started seeking God from his prison cell.
 He subsequently completed correspondence courses in Bible and journalism from Lee College in Baytown, Texas.
 He also wrote articles for religious publications.

 He was removed from the old morgue in 1944 and placed in close-custody cellblocks in the Walls Unit and later at the Wynne Unit.

 Just before Christmas, 1946, he received a Christmas card from a woman with whom he was not previously acquainted, Miss Julia Perryman of Meridian, Texas.
 The minister at her church knew of Thompson and encouraged members to send him a card.
 Julia was the only one who responded.

 The two struck up a friendship via letter-writing.
 “You would never want to meet me in person,” she wrote in one of her letters.
-She went on to say that she had a severely misshapen spine to due scoliosis as child.
+She went on to say that she had a severely misshapen spine due to scoliosis as child.
 “Some of the most beautiful people I’ve ever met were in handicapped bodies,” he responded.